ghastlymirror/ghastlyastro/src/content/blog/toontown-rewritten-review.md

 ![evil looking grey buidling with eyes](/images/2022/tooncogtower.jpg#center "Even the Buildings are Evil")

 And if I get other toons to my group I can then to join them at a Cog Building.
 These huge metal buildings function as the game's dungeon, where you battle wave after wave until reaching the boss.
-Once you´ve won.
-The building will be replaced with a regular Toontown building with photos of the players that liberated the building hanging on the walls for bragging rights.
+Once you´ve won, the building will be replaced with a regular Toontown building with photos of the players that liberated the building hanging on the walls for bragging rights.

 ![three cartoon character fighting three evil robots in a metal room](/images/2022/toondungeon.jpg#center)